tsiangsun/minimal-mistakes/_posts/2016-11-2-Amber-setup-prmtop-inpdrd.md

 ### (4) LEAP to prmtop and inpcrd

-First, use leap to correct the BULK system PDB file into Amber acceptable PDB format.
+A. First, use leap to correct the BULK system PDB file into Amber acceptable PDB format.
 One of the difference is the new PDB file has "TER" after every molecule/residue.

 ```
 $ tleap -s -f setup.amber.INIT